Expensify/App/docs/articles/expensify-classic/expensify-partner-program/Partner-Billing-Guide.md

 - To check your billing details, be on the lookout for your detailed billing statement sent out at the end of each month.

 **Can I pass the bill to my clients?**
 - Yes, you can pass the bill on to your clients.
-If you retain ownership of client policies in Expensify, you can re-bill your clients.
+If you retain ownership of client workspaces in Expensify, you can re-bill your clients.
 If you’d like the client to own the billing of the Expensify, they can take over billing.

 **What if I don't want to use the Expensify Card?**
 - If you prefer not to use the Expensify Card, your clients will be billed at $18/seat monthly.